FaceDeer/dfcaverns/guide.md

 ![Goblin Caps](./df_caverns/screenshots/goblin_cap.jpg)

 Goblin caps are the broader, squatter cousins of the Tower Cap fungus.
 Like Tower Caps they have no particular special properties, but their wood comes in two different colours - the reddish orange of their caps and the cream coloured stem wood.
-Plump helmets grow here.
+Plump helmets and Spindlestems grow here.

+For some reason, Spindlestems that grow in the presence of Goblin Caps are always red.

 ## Spore Tree caverns